Members of the European Parliament have approved extraordinary measures to censor speakers accused of hate speech.

 The first release from Black House Films will be zombie classic Zombie Lake from French horror maestro Jean Rollin, set for DVD on March 20th 2017 and Juan Fortuny's Crimson on April 17t 2017.

-sleaze titles for Salvation Films.
-In a sense, we have now come full circle by launching our own new cult labels 203 Maison Rouge and Black House Films 203 which will showcase the best and basest of Euro Exploitation over the next three years.
-Maison
+and sleaze titles for Salvation Films.
+In a sense, we have now come full circle by launching our own new cult labels 203 Maison Rouge and Black House Films 203 which will showcase the best and basest of Euro Exploitation over the next three

 Both imprints are being released on DVD with each having multiple poster art cards inside for collectors.
 Most releases will have special features included and a selection of titles will be released on limited edition Blu-ray with O Cards.